Scattered notes on MariaDB redo log internals and file checkpoints.

 +-------------------------------+

-The examples of mini-transaction (mtr) record types are:
+The examples of a mini-transaction (mtr) record types are:

 - FREE_PAGE (0): corresponds to MLOG_INIT_FREE_PAGE